kragen/derctuo/markdown/desiccant-climate-control.md

-have developed quite an economy of compressing air with windmills, shipping compressed air around in tanker cars, storing it in enormous underground tanks, and so on, with the objective of easing their work without becoming dependent on the "English" for electricity.
+have developed quite an economy of compressing air with windmills, shipping compressed air around in tanker cars, storing it in enormous underground tanks, and so on, with the objective of easing their work without becoming dependent on the “English” for electricity.

 One of the disadvantages of compressed air energy storage is that, when air is adiabatically compressed, much of the compression energy